The codebase should be designed with the following key characteristics:

 For instance, when utilizing the ImageNet dataset for downstream tasks such as classification and object detection, the required data formats vary significantly.
 For classification tasks, the expected format is (image_path, label), whereas for contrastive learning, it’s (image_path, box coordinates).

-To prepare the data format that a task want, I strongly suggest using MapDataset, a PyTorch hook-like style to post-process the data stream.
+To prepare the data format that a task wants, I strongly suggest using MapDataset, a PyTorch hook-like style to post-process the data stream.

 Serialization